Zywave/booster/src/_areas/blog/posts/2022-04-23-release-notes-april-2022.md

 <docs-spacer size="small"></docs-spacer>

-<docs-note>Documentation for how to use these tags, such as when to use certain tag colors, is still in the works.
-Stay tuned for that!</docs-note>
+<docs-note>Documentation for how to use these tags, such as when to use certain tag colors, is [still in the works](/design-system/components/tags/).
+We'll be updating this page with more in the days to come.</docs-note>

 <docs-spacer></docs-spacer>